-An item of immovable PPE that qualifies for recognition is measured at cost.
-Where an asset is acquired at no or nominal cost (for example in the case of donated or developer-created assets), its cost is deemed to be its fair value at the date of acquisition.
+An item of immovable PPE that qualifies for recognition is initially measured at the acquired cost (first year) in terms of GRAP.
+Where an asset is acquired at noor nominal cost (for example in the case of donated or developer-created assets), its cost is deemed tobe its fair value at the date of acquisition.
 In cases where it is impracticable to establish the cost of an item of immovable PPE, such as on recognising immovable PPE for which there are no records, or records cannot be linked to specific assets, its cost is deemed to be its fair value.